dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-7 Cache miss.md

 ## Cache Miss

 As discussed in [@sec:MemHierar], any memory request missing in a particular level of cache must be serviced by higher-level caches or DRAM.
 This implies a significant increase in the latency of such memory access.
 The typical latency of memory subsystem components is shown in Table {@tbl:mem_latency}.
 There is also an [interactive view](https://colin-scott.github.io/personal_website/research/interactive_latency.html)[^1] that visualizes the latency of different operations in modern systems.
-Performance greatly suffers, especially when a memory request misses in the Last Level Cache (LLC) and goes all the way down to the main memory.
-Intel® [Memory Latency Checker](https://www.intel.com/software/mlc)[^2] (MLC) is a tool used to measure memory latencies and bandwidth and how they change with increasing load on the system.
-MLC is useful for establishing a baseline for the system under test and for performance analysis.
-We will use this tool when we talk about memory latency and bandwidth in [@sec:MemLatBw].
+Performance greatly suffers when a memory request misses in the Last Level Cache (LLC) and goes all the way down to the main memory.

 -------------------------------------------------
 Memory Hierarchy Component   Latency (cycle/time)